How to Begin Collecting Miles

 I could have paid 35,000 or 50,000 miles for my trip to Peru, depending on the airline.
 So if you know where you want to go, choose your program accordingly.

 Most airlines mileage programs cause your miles to expire under certain conditions.
-Most US airlines miles expire in one to two years of the last mileage adding activity (so it is easy to maintain those miles forever), but some U.S. airlines (like Delta in 2011) do not expire your miles.
+Most US airlines miles expire in one to two years of the last mileage adding activity (so it is easy to maintain those miles forever), but some U.S. airlines (like Delta in 2016) do not expire your miles.
 (But that may change at any time.)
-Southwest, AirTran, and some of the other low cost domestic airlines expire your credits after a year or two of earning them, so with these airlines you have to be sure you can earn enough credits to get a ticket and can decide what ticket you want within that time period.
+Southwest and some of the other low cost domestic airlines expire your credits after a year or two of earning them, so with these airlines you have to be sure you can earn enough credits to get a ticket and can decide what ticket you want within that time period.
 Many foreign airlines expire your miles after a certain time, regardless of activity.
 If you need an activity to keep your domestic airlines miles alive, one of the easiest is through Rewards Network (iDine), a program described on my Other Programs I Like page in the dining section.
+Another, though less reliable, is purchasing something from the airline's shopping portal.

 It usually costs you most of your miles if you try to exchange them between airlines -so don't plan on doing this.
 Just follow my What's New page to accumulate as many miles as you can on lots of airlines within all the alliances, so you will always have enough for your needs.
 Webflyer maintains and excellent mileage converter page on exchanging miles between airlines and/or points programs.
 Always use this tool before converting hotel or Amtrak points to miles.